History of WWE SmackDown in Timeline

 WWE SmackDown

-November 14, 1992: Last WWE Program on Fox Before 2019 Deal
+November 14, 1992: Last WWE Program on Fox

 April 29, 1999: First Appearance of WWF SmackDown!

-August 26, 1999: SmackDown!
-Debut
+August 26, 1999: SmackDown Debut

 On August 26, 1999, SmackDown! officially debuted on UPN as a weekly, two-hour, primetime show, marking the debut of WWF professional wrestling on broadcast TV.
-The show was created to complement Raw and compete with WCW's Thunder.

 November 30, 1999: Announcement of Changes to SmackDown!

-1999: SmackDown!
-Began on UPN
+1999: Debut on UPN

 In 1999, SmackDown! began on the broadcast network UPN and was initially broadcast on Thursday nights.

-March 2002: WWF Implemented the Brand Extension
+March 2002: Implementation of Brand Extension

 2002: WWE Brand Split

-2004: Average Viewership
+2004: Viewership Success

-In the 2004–05 season, SmackDown! had an average viewership of 5.1 million viewers.
+In 2004, SmackDown! had an average viewership of 5.1 million viewers, making it UPN's second-highest-rated series.

-August 1, 2005: Raw Surpassed SmackDown in Length
+August 1, 2005: Raw Surpassed SmackDown

 September 9, 2005: Move to Friday Nights

-September 2006: Move to The CW
+September 2006: Airing on The CW

-In September 2006, SmackDown began airing on The CW after the merger of UPN and The WB.
+In September 2006, SmackDown! began airing on The CW after the merger of UPN and The WB.

 September 22, 2006: First Episode on The CW